Skip to primary navigation Skip to content Skip to footer

 Picasso Triggerfish

 While not dangerous, the Picasso Triggerfish can appear quite aggressive.
-For example, when a triggerfish guards its nest, it is known to chase scuba divers and snorkelers.
-They are small and unlikely to do any harm, however, you should try to keep a distance.
+It is known to chase scuba divers and snorkelers when guarding its nest.
+Although they are small and unlikely to do any harm, you should try to keep a distance.
 We often spot these beautifully colored fish at Airport Beach and Black Rock in Ka’anapali.

 Alo’ilo’i